ivlin/ReWordify/README.md

-# ReWordify
+# ReWrite

 Ever have trouble reading articles with hard words?
 How about trying to sound smart?
 No need to worry; we have the solution.
-Introducing Rewordify!
-Rewordify will help u with your word dilemmas.
+Introducing Rewrite!
+Rewrite will help u with your word dilemmas.
 No longer will you sound <strike>dumb</strike> inarticulate, no <strike>articles</strike> treatise will ever be <strike>too hard to read</strike> hieroglyphic.
-Rewordify!
+Rewrite!

 #Members